 Picture three arms reaching down from vertical columns, moving the printhead in swift, triangular arcs.
 This is the Delta system, a favorite in printers built for speed and simpler geometries.
 What makes it stand out?

 In terms of printing speed, the printer loaded with Delta system outperforms the traditional Cartesian-style printers.
-Its design directly converts the motor’s movement into the rapid movement of the print head, making it highly suitable for quickly creating prototypes.
+Its design directly converts the motor’s movement into the rapid movement of the print head (up to 300 mm/s), but it struggles with tall prints, which makes it ideal for small, intricate parts (e.g., jewelry prototypes).

 Moreover, the unique geometric shape also brings practical benefits, providing extremely high precision – especially suitable for smaller and more complex models.